standardnotes/snjs/specification.md

 This document delineates client-side procedures for key management and generation, data encryption, and storage encryption.
 Concepts related to server syncing and server session management are outside the scope of this document.
 This document however wholly covers any values that a server would receive, so even though syncing and server session management is out of scope, the procedures outlined in this document should guarantee that no secret value is ever revealed to the server.

-### Key Management
+## Key Management

 **There are three main concepts when it comes to keys:**

-1. A root key
-2. A root key wrapper
-3. Items keys

-- A root key is based on an account's user-inputted password.
+1. **A root key**—based on an account's user-inputted password.
 There exists only one root key per account.
-- A root key wrapper _wraps_ a root key (encrypts it) with an additional layer.
+2. **A root key wrapper**—_wraps_ a root key (encrypts it) with an additional layer.
 This is a local-only construct, and translates directly as an 'app passcode' feature.
-- An items key is used to encrypt items.
+3. **Items keys**—used to encrypt items.
 There can exist many items keys.
 Each items key is encrypted with the root key.
 When the root key changes, all items keys must be re-encrypted using the new root key.

-#### Key Generation Flow
+### Key Generation Flow

 1. User registers with an email (`identifier`) and a `password`.
 2. `password` is run through KDF to generate 512-bit key, which is then split in two, as part of a single `rootKey`.